The Sims 2: Pets: PC version

 The Sims 2: Pets for PC received an aggregate Metascore of 76, indicating positive-leaning reviews.
 Reviewers praised the pets themselves for their realism and design but criticised the expansion pack's overall lack of content and narrow focus on its subject matter.
 Multiple writers found the expansion's limited scope disappointing compared to the broader additions of previous expansion packs.

 The models, animations, and behaviors of the pets were well-received; Computer and Video Games Stuart Bishopin a positive reviewcalled their "needless detail" a surprise.
 Bishop and IGNs J. Habib both favorably compared Pets to The Sims: Unleashed, a similar expansion pack for the first game.
 Habib noted Pets expanded customization, including the ability to create new breeds.
 Bishop called attention to the game's fluid and naturalistic animations compared to Unleashed, stating that cats and dogs in Pets moved realistically rather than, as he chose to put it, "running only at 90-degree angles like some demented autistic creature".

 Pets markedly narrower scope than prior expansion packs was a subject of discussion.
 Habib described Pets as "hands-down the least significant and useful of the Sims 2 expansion packs".
 Charlie Barratt at GamesRadar juxtaposed it with the prior three expansion packs for the game; while University, Nightlife, and Open for Business had made substantial gameplay changes, Pets was more monotonously focused on a single element.
 Multiple reviewers felt that the expansion was unlikely to appeal to new players.

 In 2022, Gabrielle Castania at TheGamer ranked Pets in seventh place out of The Sims 2s eight expansion packs.

 Console and handheld versions

-If you've been woken up several nights in a row by dogs in the house opposite barking at three in the morning, then the game's lack of options to drown animals will just leave you feeling disappointed.